 2nd quarterfinal: (1)Rafael Nadal d.
 (9)Dominic Thiem 0-6, 6-4, 7-5, 6-7(4), 7-6(5)

 Epic match, lasted 4 hours 49 minutes which makes it one of the longest US Open matches in history (finished after 2 a.m.).
 Nadal came back from *3:5 in the 3rd set (three points away) and was two points away from winning the match in four sets at 6:5 (30-all) when he missed a relatively easy forehand volley.
-Thiem had recovered from 0/40 at 5-all in the deciding set, then come within three points of winning the match at 5:4 in the tie-break.
+Thiem had recovered from 0/40 at 5-all in the deciding set, then come within two points of winning the match at 5:4* in the tie-break.
 He won 171 total points to Nadal’s 165 in their first hard-court meeting.
 Recovery will be crucial for Nadal, who survived extremely aggressive play by his opponent in a tremendously physical match.
 The Austrian made it clear from the first point of their clash that he intended to do everything in his power to control rallies, dropping back to take massive cuts at heavy groundstrokes, or courageously stepping in to laser-like winners off both wings.
 Nadal converted just five of 17 break points in the match.
 The newly turned 25-year-old even became the first player since Philipp Kohlschreiber in Miami last year to bagel Nadal in a set.
 It was just the second time someone has taken a set 6-0 against the World No. 1 in New York, with Andy Roddick doing so en route to a straight-sets victory in 2004.
 But while Thiem thrilled the crowd, it still was not enough.
 In Nadal’s 17th match over four hours at a major championship to Thiem’s first (his previous longest match was 3:55 hrs, lost to De Bakker in Davis Cup ’15 on clay).“It’s going to be stuck in my mind forever,” said Thiem.
 “I’m going to remember this match, for sure.
 Tennis is cruel sometimes, because I think this match didn’t really deserve a loser.
 But there has to be one.
 And I would say if we skip the first set, [it] was a really open match from the beginning to the end.
 The way it ended up in the fifth set tiebreaker, there it’s 50/50.”
 All 10 of the pair’s previous meetings (Nadal leads 8-3) had come on clay, and the winner of the first set in each of those clashes had gone on to claim victory in the match.
 Not in this battle.
 Thiem had reached the fourth round in New York in three of his previous four appearances.
 But this is the first time he made it this far at a major outside of Roland Garros.
 The 25-year-old was 0-6 at the three other Slams in the fourth round, but he ended that losing streak by ousting 2017 finalist Kevin Anderson on Sunday.
 “It will be a very tough one,” said Nadal about his next opponent – Del Potro.
 “He’s a great player everywhere.
 But the challenge of playing him on hard, of course, is even higher for me personally than playing against him on clay, like at Roland Garros… I know he’s playing well.
 I know that I will have to play at my highest level to keep having chances of success.
 I am focused on trying to make that happen.”

 1st quarterfinal: (3)Juan Martin del Potro d.
 (11)John Isner 6-7(5), 6-3, 7-6(4), 6-2